Trombecher/aena/docs/1-installation.md

 ### Bundler Setup

 Now you just have to tell your bundler, that it should bundle TSX code with the `aena` framework functions.
-Here is the config for the [Vite bundler](https://vitejs.dev/) (similar to [Rollup](https://rollupjs.org/)):
+Here is the config for [Vite](https://vitejs.dev/) (similar to [Rollup](https://rollupjs.org/)):

 ```ts
 // vite.config.ts